Northpark Mall (Missouri): History

 In August 2015, mall management announced that the former Venture was being converted back to retail use.
 That work was completed by late September 2015.
 Joplin High School used the building as a temporary school until May 2014.

 In October 2015, Macy's moved the children's department to the men's store and men's moved over to the women's store.
 Both Macy's stores received a much needed makeover, including new fixtures, fresh paint, and new carpet.

 For-All Bible announced in December 2015 that they would be moving to a new location out of the mall.
 For-All Bible was one of the last original tenants, until they permanently closed in 2017, leaving JCPenney as the only remaining original tenant in the mall.

 Mall management announced in May 2016 that Dunham's Sports would be opening in the former Venture anchor.
 The store was working on renovations and plans to be open by fall 2016.
 With the opening of Dunham's, the mall would have all of the anchor spaces full for the first time in 15 years.

 In November 2017, Swedish retailer H&M opened their first store in southwest Missouri.

 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store permanently closed in February 2020.

 On January 6, 2021, it was announced that Macy's would also be closing both locations in April 2021 as part of a plan to close 46 stores nationwide.
 After the stores closed, TJ Maxx, JCPenney, and Dunham's Sports would be the only traditional anchor stores left.
+Chuck E. Cheese closed abruptly in April 2024.

+Throughout 2024 into 2025, one of the former Macy’s anchor stores began to be converted into an events and banquet hall called Joplin Expo.
+The 85,000 square foot facility was completed on August 1, 2025, with several booked events planned in advance.
+Joplin Expo held its first event on August 2, 2025.